TheGoldenEye/cointracking_dpos/README.md

 In the `csv` section you can overwrite the templates for the header and the different data lines in the csv file (e.g. adaptation to other languages)

-The `accountDatas` section consists of two lists, an ignore and a names list.
-Each entry defines an accountID, the associated account name and an optional comment field (not used by the script).
+The `accountDatas` section consists of three lists, the `ignore` and the `external` list where described above.
-* `accountDatas.ignore`: Outgoing tx to and incoming tx from these accounts will be ignored.
-Here you should define all accounts of yourself, your exchange deposit addresses and all the accounts you want not consider for other reasons.
-* `accountDatas.names`: This list implements a accounID->Name Mapping.
+The 3rd list, the `accountDatas.names` list, implements an accounID->Name Mapping.
 If the script find an account in this list, the name is used in the csv file instead of the account address.

 ### 4.2 Start